 20112.
 Audit Types

-An elections official conducting a risk-limiting audit shall use an RLA software tool provided by the Secretary of State to perform one of the following:
+An elections official conducting a risk-limiting audit shall perform one of the following: [The comment about the audit tool should be moved to another section as it si not an audit type.

 (a) A ballot-level comparison audit, with a five percent risk limit.